harshitpassi/jsflow-plus/README.md

 # jsflow-plus
-An extension of the security-enhanced JavaScript interpreter JSFlow, to support information flow tracking for node.js APIs
+An extension of the security-enhanced JavaScript interpreter JSFlow, to support information flow tracking for node.js File System and HTTP APIs

 # Installation
 1. Install the dependencies with `npm install`.